 Oktoberfest: Bavarian Beer & Bacon Salad (Krautsalat)

-Having just returned from a long weekend vacation in Texas’ historic Germantown (c.
-1846), I had some perfect ingredients on hand and was inspired to make a yummy board for upcoming Oktoberfest celebrations (or any time of the year!).
+How about some Oktoberfest: Bavarian Beer & Bacon Salad (Krautsalat) to include in the celebrations?
 When I think of German fare, the second thing that pops in my head after sausage is cabbage…and not just kraut.
 I created this simple Bavarian-esque salad that goes great with sausages and schnitzels alike.
-And, because the recipe does not contain mayonnaise, leaving it out on your buffet during a party for a while is not a problem.
+And, because the recipe does not contain mayonnaise, leaving it out on your buffet during a party is not a problem.
 There are hundreds of variations of slaw out there.
 I came up with this recipe after reading a bit of others and changing and adding a few twists to include some of my favorite ingredients: apples, bacon, and beer of course.
 Hope you enjoy!

 - 4 cups finely shredded white cabbage